 MEMBERSHIPS & ASSOCIATIONS

-Los Angeles Bankruptcy Forum (Member of the Board of Directors)
+Los Angeles Bankruptcy Forum (Co-Chair of DAP/Pro Bono Committee; Member of Board of Directors)

 American Bankruptcy Institute

 Moderator, Subchapter V Two Years After Enactment: Perspectives from the Bench and a Subchapter V Trustee, Beverly Hills Bar Association